hetfs/English/README.md

 2. **Cultural Competence:** Understand cultural nuances, idioms, and cultural references in English-speaking countries.
 3. **Authentic Materials:** Engage with authentic materials such as literature, films, and media in English.
 4. **Advanced Communication:** Express complex ideas, emotions, and opinions with precision and eloquence.
-5. **Proficiency Assessment:** Take standardized tests such as the TOEFL or IELTS to certify language proficiency.
+5. **Proficiency Assessment:** Take standardised tests such as the TOEFL or IELTS to certify language proficiency.

 </details>